Why Saratoga

 Does Lily Garipova speak Russian for Saratoga transactions?

 Yes.
-Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Saratoga and the broader western Santa Clara foothills in either Russian or English.
+Russian is Lily native language.
+Lily represents Russian-speaking buyers and sellers in Saratoga and the broader western Santa Clara foothills in either English or Russian.
 Russian-language Saratoga page: lilygaripova.com/ru/saratoga-realtor/.

 Why does Saratoga High School matter, and what is its competitive position?

 Saratoga High School (LGSUHSD, 9-12, U.S. News #25 California, top 1% nationally) is one of the highest-performing public high schools in the state.
 Strong AP and IB catalog, dominant academic competition record (Math Olympiad, Science Bowl), competitive athletics.
-The school competes nationally with Cupertino's Lynbrook and Monta Vista, with a similar Asian-tech-immigrant family demographic driving K-12 expectations.
+The school competes nationally with Cupertino's Lynbrook and Monta Vista, with comparable academic and college-admission expectations driving demand.
 Saratoga High attendance is the primary structural pricing driver for Saratoga single-family in the LGSUHSD-assigned parcels.

 How does property insurance work for hillside Saratoga homes in the CAL FIRE Very High Hazard zone?